 Compartmentalisation of lipid transport and metabolism

-Placental fatty acid uptake is assumed to occurring across the whole syncytiotrophoblast surface of the placental villi.
+Placental fatty acid uptake is assumed to occurr across the whole syncytiotrophoblast surface of the placental villi.
 However, it may be that there is compartmentalisation of transport and metabolism within the villi and that this may be an important determinant of fatty acid transport.
 Compartmentalisation can be both physical (e.g. different regions or cell types [9]), metabolic (e.g. into different lipid pools [7]) or both (e.g. into a phospholipid that is preferentially localised to the basal membrane).

 The absence of a clear mechanism for fatty acid transport across the hydrophilic villous stroma has led to suggestions that fatty acid transfer may primarily occur in regions of vasculosyncytial membrane [5].
 If this were the case, the area available for fatty acid transfer would be much reduced amounting to about 9% of the total placental surface at the end of pregnancy.
-Answering these questions is important if we are to understand why fatty acid transfer may become impaired and so that we can intervene to optimise placental fatty acid transfer.
+Answering these question are important if we are to understand why fatty acid transfer may become impaired and so that we can intervene to optimise placental fatty acid transfer.

 There is evidence for cellular compartmentalisation of lipid metabolism within the placental villi from a study using fluorescently labelled fatty acids.
 This study observed that these fatty acids were esterified and incorporated into lipid pools within the cytotrophoblast rather than the syncytiotrophoblast [9].
 Cytotrophoblast cells have not previously been implicated in placental lipid transport or metabolism, but rather they have been seen as playing a supporting role for the syncytiotrophoblast.
 This study speculated that fatty acids might be released from these cytotrophoblast cells in an esterified form, providing a novel route for transfer of esterified fatty acids to the fetal circulation.
 However, the balance of evidence is that the primary mechanism for fatty acid transfer to the fetus is as NEFA.